Learning Center

 • Varied sentence fluency and accurate use of grammar and mechanics (i.e., conventions).

-As new skills are taught and added to the same growing rubric, it can be applied to any writing unit.
-It simply requires the teacher to review the criteria and tweak its interpretation for each genre.
-This conversation should occur at the beginning of the new unit.
-Then, when students craft their end-of-unit pieces, they know exactly what the expectations are.
+As new skills are taught and added to the same growing rubric, those skills can be applied within any writing unit.
+New genres—new skills—new expectations.
+It simply requires reviewing the criteria and tweaking its interpretation for each genre.
+This conversation should occur at the beginning of each new unit.
+Then, when students craft their end-of-unit pieces, they will know exactly what is expected.

 5 1 vote